19 Gift Ideas for Kids With Sensory Needs

 12. Gears set — This is like a board with gears of all shapes and sizes interlocked on it.
 Kids can have fun spinning one and watching the entire board spin.
 This can be very visually stimulating.

 13. Microwavable plush toys — Though these say microwavable, apart from warming them, you can also place them in the freezer for kids who seek cold (like my son).
 Most are filled with an aromatic filling, like lavender, that can be soothing for the kids, too.

 14. Kinetic Sand — This is another one I could gift to myself.
 I have caught myself digging my hands into it so many times.
 It’s fun to watch it move when you drop it slowly or just fidget with it.
 It comes with different molds and now even has glitters in it.
 There is a whole array to choose from.
-I’m sure this is a gift that will be a hit with your child.
+I’m sure this gift will be a hit with your child with sensory needs.

 16. Massager or vibrating toys — My kid loves things that vibrate.
 He likes to press them on his cheeks or feel them with his hands.
 Many kids with sensory needs might also love this.
 Just make sure you have enough batteries on hand.

 17. Fidget cube — If you are part of any autism community on Facebook, you’ve probably seen this on your feed.
 I’ve not tried this, only because I think my son’s limited fine motor skills might not allow him to enjoy this as much, but if your child can use the knobs and switches on this cube, I believe it’s a gift they would thank you for.

 18. Chewy tubes — Gone are the days when chewy tubes were big, knobby tubes in conspicuous shapes that, when hung around your kid’s neck, looked almost ridiculous.
 Now, they have all jazzy and snappy shapes that look like nice necklaces.
 They look hip and serve the purpose, too.